 Long Term Water Storage (5 Years)

-When it comes to long term survival, you can only hold so many 55 gallon barrels.
+When it comes to long term survival and knowing how to store water, you can only hold so many 55 gallon barrels.
 You would need to find a natural spring nearby to access water long term.
 It’s good to be aware of your area’s waterways and geographic qualities for long term living without public water companies.
+This is a part of learning how to store water for emergencies.

 But with some bleach added, stored water can last up to 5 years.

-If storing water longer than 1 year, regular, unscented Clorox Bleach is used to combat any potential contaminants.
+If storing water longer than a year, regular unscented Clorox Bleach is used to combat any potential contaminants.
 Bleach is what helps kill algae growth.

 Regular bleach disintegrates over time.
 It helps sustain your water and keep it drinkable.
 Chlorinating water with bleach is one way to safely store water for at least up to 5 years.
 You just need to test your water to maintain the proper levels of chlorine.